 We adopted a series of multivariate linear regression models to examine why some cities are more cost-burdened than others.
 Results suggest that for a typical city in the region, about 2 in 3 owner households are not burdened by housing costs while about 1 in 4 renter households is moderately burdened by housing costs and 1 in 2 renter households is severely burdened by housing costs.
 The share of affordable housing stock plays an essential role in reducing the share of moderately burdened households.
-A higher level of housing affordability mismatch predicts a higher share of not burdened renter households, and lower shares of moderately or severely burdened renter households, suggesting that renters move down their income hierarchy to occupy less expensive units leaving the poorest renters no choice but to rent households and a smaller share of not burdened (renter/owner) households.
-A larger median household income predicts a smaller share of not burdened households regardless of the tenure status.
+A higher level of housing affordability mismatch predicts a higher share of not burdened renter households, and lower shares of moderately or severely burdened renter households, suggesting that renters move down their income hierarchy to occupy less expensive units leaving the poorest renters no choice but to rent houses that far exceed their income level.
+A larger share of Hispanics predicts a larger share of moderately burdened owner households and a smaller share of not burdened (renter/owner) households.
+A larger median household income predicts a smaller share of severely burdened households regardless of the tenure status.